ethdebug/solidity-data-representation/src/types.md

 A *dynamic type* is any type that is not static.
 (Pointers don't fit into this dichotomy, not being an actual Solidity type.)

-Then there are the *elementary types*, which are relevant to mappings.
-See the [section on lookup types](#user-content-types-overview-overview-of-the-types-lookup-types) for more on these.
+We'll also use the term *key types* to denote types that can be used as mapping keys.
+See the

-(*Warning*: The Solidity documentation uses the term "elementary type" in several conflicting ways.
-Here, it will always refer to a type that can be used as the key for a mapping, and not any of the other meanings.)
+[section on lookup types](#user-content-types-overview-overview-of-the-types-lookup-types) for more on these.

 Finally, to avoid confusion with other meanings of the word "value", I'm going to speak of "keys and elements" rather than "keys and values"; I'm going to